kcboggs/Code-201-/class-02.md

 *To access a value from an array, after the array name you specify the index number for that value inside square brackets.
-You can change the value of an item an array by selecting it and assigning it a new value just a you would any other variable (using the equals sign and th enew value for that item).*
+You can change the value of an item an array by selecting it and assigning it a new value just as you would any other variable (using the equals sign and the new value for that item).*

  - Expressions